-Here are 5 great spots in Manhattan and Brooklyn that won’t break your bank in the Big Apple.
+Here are 5 great spots in Manhattan and Brooklyn that won’t break the bank.

 In walking distance from the Empire State Building, Bryant Park, and numerous other midtown Manhattan attractions, the Pod 39 Hotel is literally a steal wrapped in a gorgeous brick building in New York’s Murray Hill neighborhood.